unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 ### Programming

 - [ ] Refine main GitHub repos (from [[../Organised/Applications/CVs/Placement CV|Placement CV]]).
-- [ ] *I wonder if I can make my CI/CD auto-add an issue if the pipeline fails at any point?*
+- [ ] *I wonder if I can make my CI auto-add an issue if the pipeline fails at any point?*
 - [ ] **Abraham Markdown**.
 	- [ ] Refine [[Abraham Data Dictionaries]].
 	- [ ] Use classes for everything and 4o-mini for content generation.